BrunoGino/kaffa-mobile-exam/README.md

 ## Instructions

-### The questions 1, 2, 3, 4 and 7 can be run with any Java IDE since they're all CLI like apps.
+### Questions 1, 2, 3, 4 and 7 can be run with any Java IDE since they're all CLI like apps.

 ## Question 1 - Validate CNPJ format (mask)
 The answer for this question was written as a CLI Java program.
 When the code is run, it checks if the received String looks like a CNPJ by its lenght and if it is convertible to Long, since a CNPJ contains only numbers.